Thiomersal: General toxicity

 Thiomersal is very toxic by inhalation, ingestion, and in contact with skin (EC hazard symbol T+), with a danger of cumulative effects.
 It is also very toxic to aquatic organisms and may cause long-term adverse effects in aquatic environments (EC hazard symbol N).

 In the body, it is metabolized or degraded to ethylmercury (C2H5Hg+) and thiosalicylate.

 Cases have been reported of severe mercury poisoning by accidental exposure or attempted suicide, with some fatalities.
-Animal experiments suggest that thiomersal rapidly dissociates to release ethylmercury after injection; that the disposition patterns of mercury are similar to those after exposure to equivalent doses of ethylmercury chloride; and that the central nervous system and the kidneys are targets, with lack of motor coordination being a common sign.
+Animal experiments suggest that thiomersal rapidly dissociates to release ethylmercury after injection; that mercury's disposition patterns are similar to those after exposure to equivalent doses of ethylmercury chloride; and that the central nervous system and the kidneys are targets.
+Loss of motor coordination is a common sign.
 Similar signs and symptoms have been observed in accidental human poisonings.
 The mechanisms of toxic action are unknown.

 Fecal excretion accounts for most of the elimination from the body.
 Ethylmercury clears from blood with a half-life of about 18 days in adults by breakdown into other chemicals, including inorganic mercury.
-Ethylmercury is eliminated from the brain in about 14 days in infant monkeys.
-Risk assessment for effects on the nervous system have been made by extrapolating from dose-response relationships for methylmercury.
+The half-life of ethylmercury in the brains of infant monkeys is 14 days.
+Risk assessment for effects on the nervous system has been made by extrapolating from dose-response relationships for methylmercury.
 Methylmercury and ethylmercury distribute to all body tissues, crossing the blood–brain barrier and the placental barrier, and ethylmercury also moves freely throughout the body.

 Concerns based on extrapolations from methylmercury caused thiomersal to be removed from U.S. childhood vaccines, starting in 1999.
-Since then, it has been found that ethylmercury is eliminated from the body and the brain significantly faster than methylmercury, so the late-1990s risk assessments turned out to be overly conservative.
+Later it was reported that ethylmercury is eliminated from the body and the brain significantly faster than methylmercury, so the late-1990s risk assessments turned out to be overly conservative.
 Though inorganic mercury metabolized from ethylmercury has a much longer half-life in the brain, at least 120 days, it appears to be much less toxic than the inorganic mercury produced from mercury vapor, for reasons not yet understood.